Skip to main content

 scopeThe scopes granted to this token.

-If your client ID or secret is wrong, the API returns a 401 error with "error": "invalid_client".
+If your client ID or secret is wrong, the token endpoint returns a 401 error with invalid_client.
+If you request a scope that isn’t enabled on your application, it returns invalid_scope.

 Refreshing tokens